supranim/supranim/README.md

 **A simple web framework for creating REST APIs and beautiful web apps.
-Fully written in Nim** Supranim is also available as a NodeJS addon so it can surely boost your ugly app performances.
+Fully written in Nim.**

-Supranim is based on `httpbeast`, provides extra functionalities, a command line interface, a simple project structure and clean logic.
+Supranim is a happy fork of `httpbeast`, it provides extra functionalities, a command line interface, a stupid simple project structure and clean logic.

-**Supranim is in WIP library.
-Most of these specs are just part of the concept.**

 ## Server Features
 - [x] HTTP/1.1 server